Title: This Is Where the World Ends

 If you have read John Green’s Looking for Alaska and Paper Towns, you might find Alaska and Margo in Janie’s character.
 I keep saying that Margo is the journey, Alaska is the last destination; the dead end; the lost case.
 Janie is a mixture of both girls.
 And the same as the first two, I hate the self-centered girls who only think of ‘finding’ themselves without considering the feelings of those who will be left behind.
-Though, Janie, didn’t actually leave, she gives false signals to Micah (surprise! so Paper Towns!)
-She also hates her parents (I warned you…) She dates the jocks and doesn’t want to be seen with Micah in school but goes to him at night for adventures and talks.
-And that makes Micah your Quentin (really, I told you so..)
+Though, Janie, didn’t actually leave, she gave false signals to Micah (surprise! so Paper Towns!)
+She also hates her parents (I warned you~) She dates the jocks and doesn’t want to be seen with Micah in school but goes to him at night for adventures and talks.
+And that makes Micah your Quentin (really, I told you so~)

 Janie loves metaphors and Skarpies and fire and rocks.
 Micah is your typical shy and awkward kind of guy who spends most of his time with his only friend mentioned here, Dewey.
-Even before the incident with Janie it’s clear that he’s got an only friend at school.
-Micah’s mum died and he’s not really close to his father, I guess that’s what makes him feel uncomfortable with people since he’s not even at ease in his own home.
+Even before the incident with Janie, it’s clear that he’s got an only friend at school.
+Micah’s mum died and he’s not really close to his father.
+I guess that’s what makes him feel uncomfortable with people since he’s not even at ease in his own home.

 Some people are saying that they hate Janie for using Micah, I think not.
 I honestly think she loves Micah but she’s afraid that it may affect their friendship so instead, she’s sometimes a bitch to him and she dates Ander in school.
-If you will see it this way, Janie might think that Micah deserves better, someone better than her, but her selfishness can’t let Micah go because he might be her biggest ‘the one that got away’.
+If you will see it this way, Janie might think that Micah deserves better, someone better than her.
+But her selfishness can’t let Micah go because he might be her biggest ‘the one that got away’.
 If you get where I’m coming from, that’s how I understand it.
 Janie has nothing but her journals.
 She may be surrounded by people but she doesn’t really like where she is right now.
 She is so lost that she can’t even understand herself.

-“you have to understand yourself before you can understand anything else”
+“..you have to understand yourself before you can understand anything else”

 Janie lives inside her fairytales because it’s her escape.
 Her world revolved around Micah too when they used to be neighbors but when they moved out I guess it kinda hit her that there’s a vast world outside them two.
 She refuses to see that so she escapes from the reality she’s in, but, shit happens and she knows it’s time for her to face it and grow up.
 She did—in a wrong way.

 She has all my sympathy.
-I hope we all know how to handle things no matter how much hard those are.
+I hope we all know how to handle things no matter how hard those are.
 I hope we all know how to seek for help or just talk to someone.
 I just hope our world doesn’t end the way Janie and Micah does.